Freedom of Information

 The FOI Act gives any person the right to:

-ACECQA can refuse access to some documents, or parts of documents, that are exempt.
-Exempt documents may include those relating to national security, documents containing material obtained in confidence, Cabinet documents, or other matters set out in the FOI Act.
+We can refuse access to some documents or parts of documents that are exempt.
+Exempt documents may include those relating to deliberative processes, documents containing material obtained in confidence and legally privileged documents or other matters set out in the FOI Act.

 FOI Contact Officer

 PO Box A292

 There is no application fee for an FOI request.